 Winner: House 99 All Bright Natural Bronzing Effect Moisturiser

 Tanning products needn’t leave you red-faced or smelling like a dry old Hobnob.
 This beard-friendly gel formulation from David Beckham’s House 99 brand has a light guide colour so you can see where it’s been applied.
 Simply top up when needed to get Becks’ “just back from a few days in the Miami” look.

 James Harknett: “There isn’t a new tanning formula or product I haven’t seen and the thing I always look for is ease of use.
 This daily moisturiser is the first in a while that’s really delivered that, which is particularly impressive from a non-tanning brand.”

-Highly Commended: Marc Jacobs Accomplice Concealer & Touch-Up Stick
+Highly Commended: Marc Jacob Accomplice Concealer & Touch-Up Stick

 Never has a product been more aptly named.
 Marc Jacobs’ unisex concealer is the ultimate bathroom wingman.
 Capable of banishing bags, ridding redness and shifting spots out of eye line, it’s like Photoshop for your face.

 Best Grooming Treatment